-Recommendations

-In conclusion, based on the findings of the Working Group with respect to the United States' application of the Convention and the Revised Recommendation, the Working Group makes the following recommendations to the United States.
-In addition, the Working Group recommends that certain issues be revisited as the case-law continues to develop.

-Recommendations
+a) Recommendations

-Recommendations for ensuring effective measures for preventing and detecting foreign Bribery
+Recommendations for Ensuring Effective Measures for Preventing and Detecting Foreign Bribery

-With respect to awareness raising to promote the implementation of the FCPA, the Working Group recommends that the United States:

-- 1) Enhance existing efforts to reach small and medium sized enterprises doing business internationally, both in order to raise the level of their awareness of the FCPA and to equip them with tools and information which are specifically tailored to their needs and resources (Revised Recommendation, Article 1). - 2) Undertake further public awareness activities for the purpose of increasing the level of awareness of the FCPA in the accounting profession (Revised Recommendation, Article 1).

-With respect to other preventive measures, the Working Group recommends that the United States, based on the expertise built up during years of applying and interpreting the FCPA:

-- 3) Consider issuing public guidance, whether as guidelines or otherwise, suitable to assist businesses in complying with the FCPA generally, and in particular to equip them with risk management tools useful in structuring international transactions (Revised Recommendation, Article 1). - 4) Consider developing specific guidance in relation to the facilitation payments exception (Convention, Commentary 9; Phase 1 Evaluation, paragraph 1.3). - 5) With respect to the defence of reasonable and bona fide expenditure, there were questions raised concerning the need for this defence.
-If it is to be maintained, the Working Group recommends that appropriate guidance be provided (Phase 1 Evaluation, paragraph 1.3).

-The Working Group further recommends that the United States:

-- 6) Encourage the development and adoption of compliance programs tailored to the needs of SMEs doing business internationally [Revised Recommendation, Article V. C (i)]. - 7) Consider making the books and records provisions of the FCPA applicable to certain non-issuers based on the level of foreign business they transact, so as to possibly improve the level of deterrence and detection of FCPA violations (Convention, Article 8; Revised Recommendation, Article V).
+- 128. With respect to awareness raising to promote the implementation of the FCPA, the Working Group recommends that the United States: - 1.
+Enhance existing efforts to reach small and medium sized enterprises doing business internationally, both in order to raise the level of their awareness of the FCPA and to equip them with tools and information which are specifically tailored to their needs and resources.
+(Revised Recommendation, Article 1) - 2.
+Undertake further public awareness activities for the purpose of increasing the level of awareness of the FCPA in the accounting profession.
+(Revised Recommendation, Article 1) - 129.
+With respect to other preventive measures, the Working Group recommends that the United States, based on the expertise built up during years of applying and interpreting the FCPA: - 3.
+Consider issuing public guidance, whether as guidelines or otherwise, suitable to assist businesses in complying with the FCPA generally, and in particular to equip them with risk management tools useful in structuring international transactions.
+(Revised Recommendation, Article 1) - 4.
+Consider developing specific guidance in relation to the facilitation payments exception (Convention, Commentary 9; Phase 1 Evaluation, paragraph 1.3). - 5.
+With respect to the defence of reasonable and bona fide expenditure, there were questions raised concerning the need for this defence.
+If it is to be maintained, the Working Group recommends that appropriate guidance be provided.
+(Phase 1 Evaluation, paragraph 1.3). - 130.
+The Working Group further recommends that the United States: - 6.
+Encourage the development and adoption of compliance programs tailored to the needs of SMEs doing business internationally.
+(Revised Recommendation, Article V. C (i)) - 7.
+Consider making the books and records provisions of the FCPA applicable to certain non-issuers based on the level of foreign business they transact, so as to possibly improve the level of deterrence and detection of FCPA violations.
+(Convention, Article 8; Revised Recommendation, Article V)

-With respect to detection, the Working Group recommends that the United States:

-- 8) Advocate clarification of auditing standards especially as to materiality, and strengthen controls over auditors in order to enhance the detection of foreign bribery (Convention, Article 8; Revised Recommendation, Article V). - 9) Undertake to maintain statistics as to the number, sources and subsequent processing of allegations of FCPA violations in order to put in place measures to enhance the capabilities of the United States in detecting foreign bribery (Revised Recommendation, Article 1; Annex to the Revised Recommendation, paragraph 6).
+- 131. With respect to detection, the Working Group recommends that the United States: - 8.
+Advocate clarification of auditing standards especially as to materiality, and strengthen controls over auditors in order to enhance the detection of foreign bribery.
+(Convention, Article 8; Revised Recommendation, Article V) - 9.
+Undertake to maintain statistics as to the number, sources and subsequent processing of allegations of FCPA violations in order to put in place measures to enhance the capabilities of the United States in detecting foreign bribery.
+(Revised Recommendation, Article 1; Annex to the Revised Recommendation, paragraph 6)